mandalorian32/depop-e2e/README.md

 ## Test Maintenance
 The main test cases are kept in the `login.spec.js`, while the `fixtures` folder includes all the static test data.

-The login page object is the 'loginPage.js' file, found in the PageObject folder inside the integrations.
+The login page object is the `loginPage.js` file, found in the `PageObject` folder inside the integrations.

-The cypress.json is configured to retry failed test cases, and to block analytic scripts.
+The `cypress.json` is configured to retry failed test cases, and to block analytic scripts.